Bang-Bang Boosting of RRTs: DISCUSSION

 \section{DISCUSSION}

 We have proposed, analyzed, and implemented methods that accelerate planning performance and optimize solutions.
-The key is to quickly compute bang-bang time-optimal controls using analytic solutions, to produce both metrics and steering methods.
+The key is our new steering method that quickly computes bang-bang time-optimal controls using exact, parabolic solutions.
 Although the study has been limited to RRTs, we expect it could enhance other sampling-based planning methods that rely on distance metrics or steering, such as {\em probabilistic roadmaps} \cite{AmaBayDalJonVal98,KavSveLatOve96} or {\em expansive space trees} \cite{HsuLatMot99}.
 One of the key observations of our experiments is that plan-and-optimize is superior when applicable: It is more reliable to explore the C-space first, lift the solution into the state space, and then use bang-bang optimization.
-However, this applies only for rest-to-rest problems; for more general problems, a bang-bang enhanced RRT could be applied to bring each of $\xinit$ and $\xgoal$ to zero velocity by biasing samples to the $(q,{\bf 0})$ plane.
+However, this option applies only for rest-to-rest problems; for more general problems, a bang-bang enhanced RRT could be applied to bring each of $\xinit$ and $\xgoal$ to zero velocity by biasing samples to the $(q,{\bf 0})$ plane.

 The encouraging results of this paper lead naturally to many new questions and further studies.
-The computed examples presented here were limited to double integrators, implying that $A(x)$ is a constant rectangle for all $x \in X$.
-We are currently adapting the steering methods for acceleration bounds that vary with state, allowing for more general, fully actuated systems of the form $\qddot = f(q,\qdot,u)$.
+The implementation focused mainly on $n$-double-integrator dynamics; however, with the vehicle-in-the-tube results from Section \ref{sec:ndi}, we have easily extended it for acceleration bounds that vary with state.
+This opens exciting directions of research to adapt the method to many more classes of stabilizable systems.
 Another important direction is to develop bang-bang boosted versions of asymptotically optimal planners, such as RRT* \cite{KarFra11} and SST* \cite{LiLitBek16}; this would enable stronger comparisons to the plan-and-optimize approach, both in computation time and solution quality.
 Also, improvements can be made to the iterative bang-bang optimization through strategic interval selection.
 Finally, efficient nearest-neighbor algorithms should be developed for the bang-bang metric over a tree of parabolic arcs (analogous to \cite{AtrLav02,ValPadYerFra16}).

-\subsection{ACKNOWLEDGMENTS}
+\subsubsection{ACKNOWLEDGMENTS}